451hackathon/451-imp-report/draft-hrcRFC7725.md

 Authenticity
 ============

 Implementation of the status code 451 could guarantee authenticity in most cases if the server operators implement HTTPS.
 However that only guarantees authenticity during the last mile of transit between the server serving the status code and the end user.
 There is no way in which the status code guarantee that the server operator is not serving false information about a particular instance of censorship.
 This could happen deliberately under a variety of circumstance - the server operator is masking self-censorship as government censorship or the server operator has self-interest in misrepresenting the facts about government or private censorship.
 Lack of legal expertise or capacity could also result in false information being served to the user.
 Many start-ups and non-profits cannot afford legal teams with the requisite expertise and many large corporation reserve their best lawyers for core business activities leaving censorship related activities to interns and junior staff.
-There is no real incentive beyond good (corporate) citizenship for server operators to tell the truth and therefore this is an area for concern when it comes to implemetation of the status code.
+There is no real incentive beyond good (corporate) citizenship for server operators to tell the truth and therefore this is an area for concern when it comes to implementation of the status code.

 Adaptability
 ============